Malivuk/sky-bikes/README.md

 ### Usage
 From the home screen, you can either register or login.
 On the main screen (stations), you can click on a *bike* to start renting it.
 Return it by clicking on a *parking* case or you will be banned and logged out.

-If you logged in as an *sys admin*, you can also see the list of the users.
-If you did as a *worker*, you can sort the bikes in the default order.
-Note that both roles can rent bikes as well but they can't be banned.
+When loggin as a *sys admin*, you can see the list of all the users.
+If you logged in as a *worker*, you have the option to sort the bikes in the default order (reset `stations` and `members` object).
+Note that both roles can rent bikes but they can't be banned.

-Whenever you log into the app, a session will start and remain for **the current tab** only.
+Whenever you log into the app, a session will start and remain active for **the current tab** only.
 Other data (users, stations) remain accessible across the tabs.
 It allows you to simulate many connections within a single browser window.

 You can try the following cases (accounts) out of the box:
 * *regular user*: `normal@user.com`